-Prior to troubleshooting a defective system, it is advisable conduct a visual inspection for general condition.
-Inspect condenser fins for damage, comb out bent fins, and check circuit breakers in baggage compartment.
+Prior to troubleshooting a defective system, it is advisable to conduct a visual inspection for general condition and obvious signs of damage or failure.

-The following matrix lists the easiest checks, and most likely problem sources, first.
+The following matrix lists the easiest checks and the most likely problems.

-Problem Cause Solution Premature Belt a.
+Problem Cause Solution

+Premature Belt Failure a.
 Belt too loose a.
-Adjust belt tension Failure b.
+Adjust belt tension

+b.
 Compressor misalign. b.
-Re-install/align compressor c.
+Re-install/align compressor

+c.
 System over charged c.
-Adjust system charge Condenser blower a.
+Adjust system charge

+Condenser blower motor a.
 Probable cause- a.
-Check for loose or rubbing of fan motor Circuit Overheating of condenser blower motor blade, or possible replacement of Breaker "Pops" motor 3.
-Water a.
+Check for loose or rubbing of fan

+Circuit Breaker "Pops" Overheating of condenser blower motor blade, or possible replacement of motor

+Water (Condensate) in a.
 Condensate drain fitting on a.b.c.
-Verify that installation conforms (Condensate) in area evaporator not sealed to drawing requirements. (remove of the aft evaporator b.
-Evaporator housing not sealed evaporator inlet duct, and pour 1/2 ltr. c.
-Drain line / check valve not installed Of water into housing assy.
-To check properly for leaks & drainage. d.
-Condensate forming on plumbing d. apply cork insulation to all exposed fittings refrigerant lines.
+Verify that installation conforms to

+area of the aft evaporator evaporator not sealed drawing requirements. (remove

+b.
+Evaporator housing not sealed evaporator inlet duct, and pour 1/2 ltr.
+Of

+c.
+Drain line / check valve not installed water into housing assy.
+To check for

+properly leaks & drainage.

+d.
+Condensate forming on plumbing d. apply cork insulation to all exposed

+fittings refrigerant lines.

 Water in chin bubble a.
 Forward evaporator housing not a.
-Same as above. area of forward sealed evaporator b.
-Condensate drain line fittings not secure at evaporator connection. c.
-Drain line check valve not installed Conditioned air c.
-Drain line check valve not installed a Banlaga Lauwara outlet louvers broken a.
-Replace Louvers / loose 6.
-Evaporator Coil a.
+Same as above.

+area of forward sealed

+evaporator b.
+Condensate drain line fittings not

+secure at evaporator connection.

+c.
+Drain line check valve not installed

+Conditioned air outlet a.
+Replace Louvers

+louvers broken / loose

+Evaporator Coil freeze a.
 System suction pressure a.
-Adjust system charge to obtain 25 - freeze up (temperature) too low.
-System suction 32 psi. pressure should not be below 20 psi.
-52 p31.
+Adjust system charge to obtain 25 - 32

+up (temperature) too low.
+System psi.

+suction pressure should not be

+below 20 psi.

 System not Cooling a.
 Loss of refrigerant a.
-Leak check, evacuate system and - , b.
-Water in system recharge. , b.
-Evacuate system, replace receiver drier bottle, & recharge System with Poor a.
+Leak check, evacuate system and

+b.
+Water in system recharge.

+b.
+Evacuate system, replace receiver drier

+bottle, & recharge

+System with Poor a.
 By-pass Valve a.
-Check to ensure the temperature Cooling control knob is in the full cold position, - and the temperature control circuit breaker has not tripped.
-If the valve remains open (by-passing refrigerant) the valve will need replacement.
+Check to ensure the temperature

+Cooling control knob is in the full cold position,

+and the temperature control circuit

+breaker has not tripped.
+If the valve

+remains open (by-passing refrigerant)

+the valve will need replacement.

-1. ELECTRICAL
+2. ELECTRICAL